degustujacaistota/en/docs/_posts/2020-04-30-Villa_Gardena.md

 Chef Dominik Duraj has proved his talent to us many times and prepared dishes that we will remember for a long time.
-For an example, a brilliant potato cream with fresh truffle, which was our first dish in @restauracja_villa_garden and from whom we absolutely fell in love in this place.
+For an example, a brilliant potato cream with fresh truffle, which was our first dish at the Villa Gardena restaurant and from whom we absolutely fell in love in this place.
   There was also a guinea fowl served at Fine Dining Week.
 The best prepared guinea fowl, from those we had pleasure to eat.